 - Powdered food coloring, as desired

-Make a base: Use flexible aluminum strips or cake ring to form a base.
-The base I made was 10 inches in diameter.
+Make the base: Use flexible aluminum strips or very large cake ring to form a base.
+The base I made was 13 inches in diameter.
 Place it on a parchment paper lined surface.
-Pour tempered dark chocolate inside the ring to form a 3/8-inch-thick layer.
+Pour tempered chocolate inside the ring to form a 1/2-inch-thick layer.
 When the chocolate has set, remove the ring and peel off the parchment paper.

-Make the chocolate plate: Use an offset spatula to spread a 1/4-inch-thick layer of tempered dark chocolate over a 10-inch sheet of acetate.
+Make the tray: Use an offset spatula to spread a 1/4-inch-thick layer of tempered chocolate over a sheet of parchment paper.
 Let the chocolate set slightly.
 Use a paring knife to trace around an 8-inch cake circle.
 When the chocolate is set, peel off the acetate.

 Chocolate Melter: Demarle New Jersey, Demarle.com

 Chocolate Cold Spray: PCB in France 011 33 0388 587333

 Molding Chocolate: Beryls